kpraxor/tips/restclient.md

 Command-line tools like [curl][curl] allow you to sent HTTP(S) requests to [Rackspace's Public Cloud API][api], in order to interact directly.
 But why not also try [RESTClient][plugin], a Firefox plugin?

-### Install RESTClient Plugin
+## Install RESTClient Plugin
 You can install the RESTClient plugin from [addons.mozilla.org][plugin].
-Restart Firefox, and you'll see red icon with a circle appear. ![RESTClient Icon][restclient-icon]
+Restart Firefox, and you'll see the red icon with a circle appear. ![RESTClient Icon][restclient-icon]

 ### The Interface
 Click the icon to open RESTClient in a new tab.